What Is an Arm’s Length Sale in Real Estate?

 Why Does It Matter Whether a Transaction is Arm’s Length?

-While arm-in-arm sales aren’t illegal, it’s important to be aware of the line between arm’s length sales and arm-in-arm sales.
+While non-arm's length sales aren’t illegal, it’s important for real estate professionals to be aware of the line between arm’s length sales and non-arm's length sales for a number of reasons.

 First, as we just saw, arm’s length transactions are required in some cases.
 In order to simplify loan approvals, qualify for government programs, or complete a sale being made for specific purposes, you need to make an arm’s length sale.